tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

 *   IPROTO_RAFT_VCLOCK (0x03) is included in the :ref:`IPROTO_RAFT <box_protocol-raft>` message.
     It is present only on the instances in the :ref:`"candidate" state <cfg_replication-election_mode>` (IPROTO_RAFT_STATE == 2).

+..  _internals-iproto-keys-replicaset-uuid:

+Code: 0x25.

+In case of error, the response body contains IPROTO_ERROR and :ref:`IPROTO_ERROR_24 <internals-iproto-keys-error_24>` instead of IPROTO_DATA.

+To learn more about error responses, check the section :ref:`Request and response format <box_protocol-responses_error>`.

 ..  _internals-iproto-keys-metadata: